Joona-Kostamo/AI_Researcher_Collaboration/README.md

 # Source code for "Collaboration Networks of AI Researchers" project for Collaborative Innovation Networks (COINs) Seminar 2022/2023

 The goal of this code was to build a data set of AI research papers containing citation infromation between papers, and then investigate the citation relationships between papers.
-A co-citation network was generated with external tools based on this data set to examine these relationships.
+A co-citation network was generated with Gephi (https://gephi.org/) based on this data set to examine these relationships.

 A pre-trained SBERT model (https://www.sbert.net/) was fine tuned on this data set to estimate semantic similarity between paper abstracts.
 The training was performed using cosine similarity loss on a binary classification task predicting existence of citation between papers.
 The model could then be used as a base for a AI research paper recommendation engine that takes an abstract as an input and returns a list of recommended papers based on semantic similarity of abstracts.
 This service has been made abailable on http://168.119.239.210/.